 The Municipality currently receives funding through the Municipal Infrastructure Grant (MIG), of which 70% is for water and 30% for sanitation.
 It has been proven that such funding is not adequate to reduce backlogs for sanitation.
-The baseline information in the 2013/2014 Integrated Development Plan (IDP) with regards to basic services delivered were previously aligned with the most recent 2011 Census figures as recorded by National Statistics South Africa.
 A total of 96.75% households have access to the basic RDP level of water supply service as at 31 December 2016.
 The basic level for the provision of water is communal supply less than 200 metres from a household.
-The total percentage of households with basic level of service changed in 2017/18 due to the municipality inheriting 3 wards from Ntambanana Municipality.
+The total percentage of households with basic level of service changed in 2017/18 due to the municipality inheriting three (3) wards from Ntambanana Municipality.